codatio/codat-docs/docs/bank-feeds-api/qbo-bank-feeds/qbo-bank-feeds.md

 updatedAt: "2023-01-11T14:52:11.575Z"
 ---

+## Overview

-Our QuickBooks Online Bank Feeds integration makes it possible for your customers to connect bank accounts from your application to QuickBooks Online (QBO).
-Transactions from connected accounts are then available to view as _bank feeds_.
-By having visibility of bank feeds, your customers can more easily perform reconciliation of bank transactions against accounting entries.
+With our QuickBooks Online Bank Feeds integration, your SMB customers can connect bank accounts from your application to QuickBooks Online (QBO).
+Their transactions are then available to view as _bank feeds_ in QBO.
+With visibility of bank feeds, your SMB customers can more easily reconcile bank transactions against accounting entries.

-With our integration, you can push your customers' bank transactions from connected accounts to Codat in a standardized format.
-These bank transactions are pushed from Codat to QBO and are available to view in the **Transactions** area.
+Once an SMB user has connected an account via the integration, you can push their bank transactions from QBO to Codat in a standardized format.
+Codat then pushes bank transactions to QBO on a daily schedule.
+An SMB user can also trigger a push on demand by updating their transactions in the QBO UI.

+Transactions are available to view as bank feeds in the **Transactions** area in QBO.
-:::note Availability of our QBO Bank Feeds integration

-Please contact your Account Manager or Account Executive if you're interested in using this integration.
+:::note Availability of our QBO Bank Feeds integration Please contact your Account Manager or Account Executive if you're interested in using this integration.
 :::

 :::caution Geographical support
 Connecting to QuickBooks Online bank feeds through this integration is only supported for SMB users who are located in the US and Canada.
 :::